erigontech/erigon/docs/programmers_guide/header_download.md

 anchors, are exempt from the limiting, and therefore, are not placed into the sorted mapping.
 This sorted mapping is used whenever the number of tracked tips is about to exceed the (configurable) limit.
 Entries with the lowest cumulative difficulties are removed from the mapping, as well as from the tips data structure.
+The change segments that are created from the hard-coded anchors, are only allowed to be extended on the anchor's side, therefore their tips need to be marked as non-prependable.
+This is the role of another boolean attribute of a tip, `noPrepend`.
-The tips data structure (which is a part of "the chain segments" data structure) is a mapping of tip hashes to objects with the attributes
+To conclude, the tips data structure (which is a part of "the chain segments" data structure) is a mapping of tip hashes to objects with the attributes
-`anchorParent`, `cumulativeDifficulty`, `timestamp`, `difficulty`, `blockHeight`.
+`anchorParent`, `cumulativeDifficulty`, `timestamp`, `difficulty`, `blockHeight`, `noPrepend`.
 We will call the sorted mapping of cumulative difficulties to tip hashes "the tip limited data structure.

 ### Working chain segments